ofisette/Formats.jl/README.md

 ### Guessing and specifying formats and codings

-Functions can be used to `guess` and `specify` the format/coding associated with a filename or IO stream.
+Functions can be used to `infer` and `specify` the format/coding associated with a filename or IO stream.
 These two functions return `Formatted` (abstract type) objects which wrap the original resource and add format and coding information.
-A third function, `formatted`, will `guess` the format and coding if called with an filename or IO, but will return any `Formatted` object unchanged, preserving existing format/coding information.
+A third function, `formatted`, will `infer` the format and coding if called with an filename or IO, but will return any `Formatted` object unchanged, preserving existing format/coding information.

-Functions `isspecified` and `isguessed` can be used on `Formatted` objects to check if a format was specified or guessed.
-Function `isunknown` tests whether the format of a resource was neither specified nor guessed successfully.
+Functions `isspecified` and `isinferred` can be used on `Formatted` objects to check if a format was specified or inferred.
+Function `isunknown` tests whether the format of a resource was neither specified nor inferred successfully.
 If a file extension or stream signature is associated with multiple possible formats, ambiguities can arise; there will be multiple guesses as to the possible format of a resource.
 This can be checked with `isambiguous`.